ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   When using multiple transport profiles of ACE that rely on asymmetric PoP keys, it is reasonable that the RS is capable to store at minimum one access token per PoP key per used profile (although, per the previous points, even this can still be limiting).

-In order to keep the same spirit of the recommendation in {{Section 5.10.1 of RFC9200}} without impeding cases such as those outlined in the examples above, the following defines a more fine-grained recommendations for the storage of access tokens at an RS when this profile is used.
+In order to keep the same spirit of the recommendation in {{Section 5.10.1 of RFC9200}} without impeding cases such as those outlined in the examples above, the following defines more fine-grained recommendations for the storage of access tokens at an RS when this profile is used.

 * As to access tokens issued in accordance with this profile (i.e., specifying the profile "coap_group_oscore"), it is RECOMMENDED that an RS stores only one access token that: